Terms and Conditions for CORNERSTONE services (RIS:12780/18/March2021)

 13. Export control

 The Client shall inform the University if any submitted design or other technical information relevant to the Services are subject to any Export Control legislation.
-If a UK export control licence is required by the University to send fabricated dies and supporting information to the Client, the University shall obtain an Export Licence and the Client will cooperate in providing any necessary information.
+If a UK export control licence is required by the University to send the deliverables including fabricated dies and supporting information to the Client, the University shall obtain an Export Licence and the Client will cooperate in providing any necessary information.

 14. Force Majeure